refactorsaurusrex/SimpleInjectorPowerShellCoreIssue/readme.md

 - I included the json.net test only to demonstrate that packages other than SimpleInjector seem to work as expected.

 # The Question
-I can "make" the `MyNetStandardProject` work correctly if I manually copy the SimpleInjector.dll into the `bin\Debug\netstandard2.0`... but that really shouldn't be necessary.
+I can "make" the `MyNetStandardProject` work correctly if I manually copy the SimpleInjector.dll into the `bin\Debug\netstandard2.0` directory... but that really shouldn't be necessary.
 I really want to understand what I'm doing wrong that's causing the `FileNotFoundException`.

 Thanks in advance to any/all help!